 We are a creative data visualization and mapping team.
-We help empower citizens and organizations with tools and data to solve complex issues and make better decisions.
+We empower citizens and organizations with tools and data to solve complex issues and make better decisions.

 Development Seed began in the mountains of Peru, deploying open source communication portals for international development organizations working to rebuild after two decades of internal conflict.
 Our first partners were small grassroots organizations working to improve the economic infrastructure in the region and provide basic healthcare services.